-Following updated national guidance, linked to the latest Omicron variant and wave; Education and Public Health have updated the previous advice related to COVID-19 management for the forthcoming half term.
-This advice will be reviewed alongside national guidance review points, the first being 26 January 2022.
+Following the further removal of COVID-19 restrictions in April 2022; Education and Public Health have updated the previous advice related to COVID-19 management for the forthcoming half term and beyond.
+This advice will be reviewed as the situation changes.
+Local guidance is presented in italics.

-We continue to support all schools/settings who choose to keep certain COVID-19 mitigations in place (eg staggered start and finish times, zoning of classes, age groups etc).
-We would also strongly advise reviewing your risk assessments for vulnerable staff and children.
+We continue to support all schools/settings who choose to keep certain COVID-19 mitigations in place in times of high incidence. (e.g. zoning of classes/age groups).

 - Regular LFT testing

 - Attendance restriction

 - Hand hygiene and cleaning

 - Education, Early Years and Public Health colleagues will continue their commitment to provide advice and support, prioritising those settings with a significantly high number of cases.

 - In addition, we would ask schools and early years settings to please come to us on email@example.com if you need advice and support with outbreak management during working hours during the week.

 - For urgent health protection issues which need responding to at the weekend, please contact UKHSA on 01384 679031 and ask for the person on-call for Coventry and Warwickshire.